Category: Frankincense Guides

 Across cultures, frankincense (olibanum, luban) has both religious and therapeutic uses.
 It is burned during prayers and meditation, often thought to purify the air and mind.
 In traditional medicine (Ayurveda, TCM, Unani), Boswellia resin is used internally and externally.
 Modern research indicates boswellic acids in frankincense have anti-inflammatory properties.
 For example, clinical studies suggest frankincense extract can benefit asthma, arthritis and inflammatory bowel diseases.
 In aromatherapy, frankincense oil (steam-distilled from resin) is used for stress relief and skin health.

 Cultures around the world celebrate frankincense.
-In the Middle East it’s burned to welcome guests or cleanse a home.
+In West Asia it’s burned to welcome guests or cleanse a home.
 In African rituals, it purifies sacred spaces.
 In Europe and Asia it’s part of religious ceremonies (from churches to Buddhist temples).
 This enduring legacy—from ancient altars to modern mindfulness—is why we dedicate ourselves at Kohzen to honour frankincense’s heritage and bring the finest grades to you.

 Guide to Frankincense: Key Takeaways